yasinahmeduiux/yasinahmeduiux/README.md

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->

 🌟 About Me
-🔭 I’m currently working as a Project Manager at Bongo Source.
+🔭 I’m currently working as a Product Designer at Grameenphone.
-💼 I previously worked as a Lead User Experience Designer at Nebulae Soft.
+💼 I previously worked as a Lead Project Manager at Bongo Source.
 🎨 I'm a Pro Figma Designer and I love designing intuitive user interfaces.
 💻 I am a passionate Front End Developer creating responsive web applications.
 🎯 Goal: To merge aesthetic design with high-performance engineering.